About this site

 Sandy Barnett received her BA degree in Geography from the University of California at Los Angeles and her MA degree in the same field from the University of Michigan.
 She worked in zoological and research facilities as an animal keeper for 28 years, serving almost 17 years as a Senior Herpetologist at the National Aquarium in Baltimore.
 While at NAIB, Sandy spoke at numerous conferences, and published several articles in peer reviewed journals on lizard, turtle and amphibian husbandry.
 Drawing upon her extensive experience in the care of box turtles in captivity, Sandy was senior author of “Indoor Care of North American Box Turtles,” which won the award as top article of the year in the veterinary journal, Exotic DVM, in 2004.

 Sandy served for eight years on the Board of Directors for the Mid-Atlantic Turtle & Tortoise Society, and as President (2002-2006).
 She served as the editor of the society newsletter, Terrapin Tales.
 In 2010, Sandy produced an educational CD on the natural history and conservation of the eastern box turtle (“Eastern Box Turtles, Disappearing Gems of the Forest”) for MATTS.
 It has been distributed to secondary schools, nature centers, and wildlife agencies with youth programs, and translated into German for distribution in German-speaking countries.
 Since 2015, Sandy has been President of the Rio Grande Turtle & Tortoise Club in Albuquerque, New Mexico.

-Sandy remains active in rehabilitating sick and injured wild and escaped pet box turtles (Eastern, Three-toed, Ornate, and Desert).
+Sandy remains active in rehabilitating sick and injured wild and escaped pet box turtles (Eastern, Three-toed, Ornate, and Desert) as well as pet tortoises.
 She has given many presentations on the captive husbandry and emergency medical care of box turtles at wildlife centers and rehabilitator meetings.

 Sandy has designed naturalistic outdoor enclosures for exhibiting non-releasable box turtles at several nature centers, including Jug Bay Wetland Sanctuary, a 15,000-acre nature preserve in Lothian, Maryland.
 The preserve hosts a large, well-studied wild population of box turtles.
 Sandy has assisted in several box turtle studies at Jug Bay concerning population density, home range size, and movement of gravid females.